Birational geometry and localisation of categories: Preliminaries and notation

-Suppose $X$ integral for simplicity.
-Then there is a largest open subset $U$ of $X$ on which a given rational map $f:X\ttto Y$ is defined \cite[Ch.
+where the limit is taken over the open dense subsets of $X$.
+There is a largest open subset $U$ of $X$ on which a given rational map $f:X\ttto Y$ is defined \cite[Ch.
 I, Ex.
 4.2]{hartshorne2}.
 The (reduced) closed complement $X-U$ is called the \emph{fundamental set} of $f$ (notation: $\Exc(f)$).
 We say that $f$ is \emph{dominant} if $f(U)$ is dense in $Y$.

 Similarly, let $f:X\to Y$ be a birational morphism.
 The complement of the largest open subset of $X$ on which $f$ is an isomorphism is called the \emph{exceptional locus} of $f$ and is denoted by $\Fund(f)$.
 Note that the sets $\Rat(X,Y)$ only define a \emph{precategory} (or diagram, or diagram scheme, or quiver) $\Rat(F)$, because rational maps cannot be composed in general.
 To clarify this, let $f:X\ttto Y$ and $g:Y\ttto Z$ be two rational maps, where $X,Y,Z$ are varieties.
 We say that $f$ and $g$ are \emph{composable} if $f(\eta_X)\notin \Exc(g)$, where $\eta_X$ is the generic point of $X$.
 Then there exists an open subset $U\subseteq X$ such that $f$ is defined on $U$ and $f(U)\cap \Exc(g)=\emptyset$, and $g\circ f$ makes sense as a rational map.
 This happens in two important cases: \begin{itemize} \item $f$ is dominant; \item $g$ is a morphism. \end{itemize}